jagprog5/choose/readme.md

 echo "banana test test" | choose -r --sed '(?<!banana )test' --replace hello
 ```

-sed works per line of the input. choose doesn't assume the distinction of lines.
+sed works per line of the input. choose doesn't assume the distinction of lines. suppose there is a file that consists of the newline character repeatedly. sed will apply the entire throughput of its logic on each empty line even though its not necessary to do so when apply the subsitution. choose is faster in these cases.

 To emphasize a point, here is a tricky substitution which has a target that includes a newline and null character:

 ```bash
 echo -e "this\n\0is\na\ntest" | choose -r --sed 'is\n\0is' --replace something